 The department has typically made available to qualified students, including all those in their first year, a limited number of graduate assistantships.
-Recently, the program has been able to fund all of its first-year students with a full tuition waiver plus stipend in exchange for 20 hours of work per week.
+Recently, the program has been able to fund all of its first-year students with a full tuition benefit plus stipend in exchange for 20 hours of work per week.
+Students who prefer to work only 10 hours per week receive a half tuition benefit.
+Tuition benefits include tuition only, but not student fees or differential tuition.
 In addition, the University Counseling Center sponsors teaching assistantships in their learning-assistance programs.
 A number of related traineeships are also available in the community.
 Some students work part-time in professionally relevant jobs to support their graduate education (students who do so must be concurrently enrolled in field practicum).
 Doctoral study is a full time endeavor, and students are encouraged strongly to limit their outside work to no more than 20 hours per week.
 Whenever possible, part-time employment should be relevant to the doctoral program.
 Although the program cannot guarantee financial support, consistent efforts are made to help students locate financial support either through the University or through relevant professional work in the surrounding Salt Lake metropolitan area.